MindscapeHQ/serilog-sinks-raygun/README.md

 ### ThrowOnError

 This is false by default, which means that any exception that occur within Raygun4Net itself will be silently caught.
-Setting this to true will allow any exceptions occurring in Raygun4Net to be thrown, which can help debug issues in Raygun4Net if crash reports aren't showing up in Raygun.
+Setting this to true will allow any exceptions occurring in Raygun4Net to be thrown, which can help debug issues with Raygun4Net if crash reports aren't showing up in Raygun.

+### IgnoreSensitiveFieldNames

+Crash reports sent to Raygun from this Serilog sink will include HTTP context details where present.
+(Currently only supported in .NET Framework applications).
+IgnoreSensitiveFieldNames lets you specify a list of HTTP query parameters, form fields, headers, cookies and server variables that you do not want to be sent to Raygun.

+Setting IgnoreSensitiveFieldNames to a list that only contains "*" will cause none of these things to be sent to Raygun.
+Placing * before, after or at both ends of an entry will perform an ends-with, starts-with or contains operation respectively.

+Individual options are also available which function in the same way as IgnoreSensitiveFieldNames: IgnoreQueryParameterNames, IgnoreFormFieldNames, IgnoreHeaderNames, IgnoreCookieNames and IgnoreServerVariableNames.